Cloud Cost Management FAQ

 How does cloud cost management relate to IT asset management?

-Cloud cost management and IT asset management (ITAM) are increasingly connected as organizations manage hybrid environments spanning on-premises infrastructure and cloud resources.
+Cloud cost management and IT asset management (ITAM) are increasingly connected as organisations manage hybrid estates spanning on-premises and cloud.

 Both require visibility into what resources exist and who owns them